6 Gaslighting Phrases You’re Probably Guilty of Using

 While you might not be using them purposefully, it’s important to identify and stop the behavior.

 Gaslighting.
-Ever since president Trump took office, the term has been hard to avoid.
-It hasn’t just seeped into our vernacular, it’s damn near saturated it.
+The word hasn’t just seeped into our vernacular, it’s damn near saturated it.
 The psychological term describes a form of manipulation that makes someone question their own reality or mental state.
 It’s a tactic that works to convince someone that, Hey, maybe what I’m thinking or feeling isn’t actually valid… At its most severe, gaslighting is a purposeful and systematic means of slowly eroding the trust someone has in their own point of view or feelings.
-At its least, it’s an accidental form of bad communication that easily pisses people off and ruins arguments.
-Chances are, you’re guilty of using at least some gaslighting phrases.
+At its least, it’s an accidental form of bad communication that pisses people off.

 The term gaslighting comes from the 1940 noir film Gaslight that centers on a woman who, over a long period of time, is systematically convinced by her husband that she’s going mad.
 But the behavior is a tactic of abuse that has been around for a long as people have been in relationships.
 A gaslighter is a master at turning the tables and twisting the narrative to shift responsibility and blame.